 Workflows error messages

-An error that you encounter in a flow is dependent on the event, action, or function card that threw it.
-There are a number of scenarios in which an error may occur.
+Any error that you encounter in a flow depends on the event, action, or function card that caused it.
+There are several scenarios in which an error may occur.

 Read the error message

-Test a card: Click the Test this card icon on the card that's producing the error, then click the Test icon on the Test dialog.
+1. Test a card: Click the Test this card icon on the card that's producing the error, then click Test in the dialog.

-This image is a sample error message for the Search for User action card in the Box connector.
+This is a sample error message for the Search Users action card in the Box connector.

 API errors

-In addition to errors that are thrown in Workflows Designer, there are API messages that are produced as the outputs of action and event cards.
-For example, the following cards have HTTP status codes as their output, and will include an API error message if the card fails to execute a process:
+In addition to errors that appear inside the Workflows Designer, there are API messages that get returned to the outputs of action and event cards.
+For example, the following cards have HTTP status codes as their output, and include an API error message if the card fails to execute:

 Array index out of bounds